Baker Takes Over as New SRU First Sergeant

 |0

-This work, Baker Takes Over as New SRU First Sergeant [Image 2 of 2], by Justin Moeller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Baker Takes Over as New SRU First Sergeant, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT